 On the leaflet “After the Crisis: Help Children Heal” (in German and Russian), you can find helpful information on dealing with children younger than 6 after a crisis.
 You can learn, for instance, how to give your child a sense of security in the current situation.

 On the refugee-trauma.help website, you will find brochures in German and Ukrainian on how to deal with displaced children.

-The Professional Association of German Psychologists offers information on how to deal with your child's reactions to the experience of war in Ukrainian, German and Russian.
+The Professional Association of German Psychologists (BdP) offers exercises which can help children process the experience of war in Ukrainian, German and Russian.